-Imidazolium cation enabled reversibility of hydroquinone derivative for designing aqueous redox electrolytes
+Imidazolium cation enabled reversibility of a hydroquinone derivative for designing aqueous redox electrolytes

-Redox flow battery is a promising technique for large-scale stationary energy storage.
-One remaining challenge towards broad applications is the rational selection of electrolyte components, composing of redox-active species and the supporting reaction media.
-Particularly, a good compatibility among the different components should be addressed.
+Redox flow batteries are promising devices for large-scale stationary energy storage.
+One remaining challenge towards their broad application is the rational selection of electrolyte components, composed of redox-active species, and the supporting reaction media.
+Particularly, good compatibility among the different components should be addressed.
 Compared to transition metal-based redox electrolytes, green and sustainable organic redox-active materials are becoming favourable due to their low cost, structural diversity and possibly higher volumetric capacity.
-Herein, we study a hydroquinone species 2-[(2,5-dihydroxyphenyl)sulfanyl]ethan-1-aminium chloride (SEAHQ), which has high solubility in water, but rather poor chemical and electrochemical stability.
-Such properties preclude their practical applications.
-To break such limitations, we shed light on the unique role of the aqueous supporting electrolytes.
-Ionic liquids, widely investigated as green reaction media, contain commonly organic cationic groups and may have better affinity with the organic redox materials.
-This is successfully demonstrated by combining water-soluble imidazolium-based ionic liquid and the SEAHQ.
-Electrochemical characterizations showed excellent stability and reversibility of SEAHQ in the studied supporting electrolytes.
-Redox flow cell tests using SEAHQ as catholyte with concentrations up to 1 M revealed high cycling efficiencies with current densities up to 100 mA cm−2 over 100 cycles.
-It is considered that the capacity loss over cycling is related to a continuous decrease in the utilization of the electrolytes, rather than a structural degradation of the SEAHQ.
+Herein, we study a hydroquinone species, 2-[(2,5-dihydroxyphenyl)sulfanyl]ethan-1-aminium chloride (SEAHQ), which has high solubility in water, but rather poor chemical and electrochemical stability.
+Such properties preclude its practical applications.
+To remove such limitations, we shed light on the unique role of the aqueous supporting electrolytes.
+Ionic liquids, widely investigated as green reaction media, contain commonly used organic cationic groups and may have better affinity with organic redox materials.
+This is successfully demonstrated by combining water-soluble imidazolium-based ionic liquids and SEAHQ.
+Electrochemical characterization experiments showed excellent stability and reversibility of SEAHQ in the studied supporting electrolytes.
+Redox flow cell tests using SEAHQ as the catholyte with concentrations up to 1 M revealed high cycling efficiencies with current densities up to 100 mA cm−2 over 100 cycles.
+It is considered that the capacity loss over cycling is related to a continuous decrease in the utilization of the electrolytes, rather than a structural degradation of SEAHQ.